Set Current Location

 The Harold Malkmes Wildlife Education and Ecology Center is a wildlife preserve and educational center that is managed and maintained by the Town of Brookhaven.
 Located on a former landfill site, the area had to be completely revamped and repurposed.
 It is a treasure for all those who have keen interest in wildlife and ecology.
 Featuring a wildlife center, several greenhouses, and a petting zoo, it is an ideal place for younger children to learn about animals and the environment.
 You can also enjoy tours that take you through the entire park.
 Please note that visitors are expected to follow rules and regulations for safety reasons and for the protection of the animals.

-Encompassing a historic mansion, natural history museum, and a Planetarium with a 60-foot domed Sky Theater, the Vanderbilt is a Suffolk County attraction well worth the drive.
+Encompassing a historic mansion, natural history museum, and a Planetarium with a 60-feet (18.28 meters) domed Sky Theater, the Vanderbilt is a Suffolk County attraction well worth the drive.
 Take a "living history" tour through the 24-room mansion, view the specimens and exhibits of the museum, and round out the day with a show as big as the sky - the Planetarium features educational explorations of outer space throughout the year and several times each day.
 At night, however, the show turns musical: Laser showings of classic Beatles, Pink Floyd, and Led Zeppelin songs draw fans of all ages for an unbeatable experience.
-See website for programming and event details.

 Open to visitors from April until November, the Bailey Arboretum offers up a world of color during that time: daffodils kick off the season, followed by flowering trees and a variety of annuals and perennials all through the summer.
 This arboretum has a particularly wonderful collection of conifers, and features a sensory garden for the physically challenged.
 Many events are hosted here, along with guided walks and other educational opportunities.
 No entrance fee for children 16 and under; $3 for adults.

-An extreme example of form following function, the Big Duck was a clever structure built in 1931 by a duck farmer who needed a place to sell ducks and eggs... so naturally, he built an enormous duck and set up shop in its belly.
-The eyes of the duck, who is 20 feet tall and 30 feet long, were fitted out with tail-lights from a Model T Ford so that they glowed red at night.
+An extreme example of form following function, the Big Duck was a clever structure built in 1931 by a duck farmer who needed a place to sell ducks and eggs.
+He built an enormous duck and set up shop in its belly.
+The eyes of the duck, who is 20 feet (6.09 meters) tall and 30 feet (9.14 meters) wide, were fitted out with tail-lights from a Model T Ford so that they glowed red at night.
 This attraction has almost become infamous: any building that is shaped like its product is now referred to as a "duck" by scholars of architecture.
-Today, the duck houses a tourism center, and hosts an annual Holiday Lighting of the Big Duck with singing and refreshments.
+Today, the duck houses a tourism center, a small gift shop and hosts an annual Holiday Lighting of the Big Duck with singing and refreshments.